Algerian protesters march in last Friday rally before election

 As the last protesters were still leaving, state television began broadcasting a debate between the five men running for president, all of whom are former senior officials.

-A few people were watching in Algiers cafes.
+Some people were watching in Algiers cafes, though others were showing a soccer match, including some protesters who rejected it as political theater.

+“These candidates are part of the same system.
+They don’t have new ideas.
+It’s a shame,” said Mohamed Tabi, a taxi driver.

 The first question was about Algeria’s political system, and candidates tried to mollify the opposition.

 One candidate, Abdelaziz Belaid, said he would hold a referendum to change the constitution and another, Abdelmadjid Tebboune, said he would grant all the freedoms sought by the protesters.